 - what will be done with the findings of the investigation

-If you have a concern about patient safety, quality of care or inappropriate activity, you can raise it with your appointed Freedom to Speak Up guardian.
+If, as a member of staff working in primary care, you have a concern about patient safety, quality of care or inappropriate activity, you can raise it with your appointed Freedom to Speak Up guardian.
+You may wish to learn about the experience of several people who have whistleblown over time, and raised some very serious concerns.
+Here are their stories.

-Also contained within the Freedom to Speak Up report, was a recommendation that staff that have raised concerns should be supported to find alternative employment within the NHS.
-As a result NHS England and NHS Improvement will be developing an Employment Support Scheme for individuals who have suffered a detriment as a result of raising concerns.
+Also contained within the Freedom to Speak Up report, was a recommendation that staff who have raised concerns and suffered detriment as a result should be supported to find alternative employment within the NHS.